akshatverma1234/CyberAwareHub/README.md

 ## 📖 About The Project

-CyberHub addresses the critical need for accessible cybersecurity education by providing a centralized platform where experts share knowledge, analyze real-world cyber threats, and foster community-driven learning.
-Whether you're a cybersecurity professional, student, or someone looking to improve your digital security awareness, CyberHub offers comprehensive resources tailored to your needs.
+CyberHub addresses the critical need for accessible cybersecurity education by combining expert insights, real-world attack case studies, and community contributions with the power of AI.

+Whether you're a cybersecurity professional, student, or enthusiast, CyberHub delivers:

+**AI-generated summaries** for quick insights **Community-driven knowledge sharing**
+**Secure content moderation & management**

 ### 🎯 Why CyberHub?